January 22, 2022

-The First Aid Meet is an event that challenges Scouts abilities to perform first aid in simulated real-life situations.
-Boy Scout patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
-The top three scoring patrols represent the district at the council First Aid Meet
+The First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
+Patrols compete in practical first aid problems, displaying hands-on skills from the Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
+Patrols can also compete at the council First Aid Meet.

 What to Bring

 - BSA Annual Health and Medical form (Parts A, B) for every participant

 - Each patrol should bring first aid supplies.
 These may include a standard troop first aid kit with medicines, bandages and band-aids.
 It is suggested that gauze for "cleaning" or wrapping may be reused in more than one scenario.
 Bring splints, cravats and ties for treating small bone breaks and specific bandaging.
 Any equipment required for shock treatment should also be brought.
 Any equipment needed for larger injuries should be provided by the first aid meet organizers.

 First Aid Meet Rules

 Each patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out”).
 A sixth member may attend, provided one rotates and sits out every scenario.
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.
 In order to advance to the council meet, all members of the team must be from the same troop.
 To encourage participation at the district level, a troop may use Scouts from another troop to make a team if needed.
 It is encouraged that joint teams are arranged ahead of time.